Hidden outdoor gems in Nordic cities

 You might like this as well:

-Where The Locals Go In Malmö Here are some tips by Malmö locals to get you on your way to discovering this hidden gem easily accessible by train.
+Where The Locals Go In Malmö Here are some tips by Malmö locals to get you on your way to discovering this hidden European gem that is easily accessible by train.

 5 Weekend Breaks in Europe Discover 5 European cities for the perfect weekend break.
 Visit 40,000 destinations across 33 countries with your Interrail Pass.